 The Quests are inspired by the century-old British tradition of letterboxing, in which clue-driven activities encourage people to get out in nature to find a container that holds a notebook and a stamp.

-In our virtual format, a story map provides the narrative interspersed with multimedia, an online survey form provide the clues, and there is a certificate of completion at the end.
+In our virtual format, a story map provides the narrative interspersed with multimedia, an online survey form provides the clues, and there is a certificate of completion at the end.

-There are four Great Lakes Quests–in the Wisconsin communities of Superior, Two Rivers, Racine and Kenosha–with more planned.
+There are eight Great Lakes Quests–in the Wisconsin communities of Superior, Two Rivers, Racine and Kenosha, plus the counties of Brown, Door, Kewaunee and Milwaukee–with more planned.

 To start your adventure, visit the Great Lakes Quests Collection